Leadership

 Head of Client Account Management

-Cristina has more than 25 years’ experience in executing business retention- and development strategies.
-Managing supply chain operations in Pan-European transport management and warehousing for pharmaceuticals, chemicals, industrial and FMCG-companies, Cristina has honed her expertise in running and optimizing business processes, achieving supply chain cost reductions and improvements in the overall customer experience.
+Cristina has over 25 years of experience in executing business retention and development strategies.
+She has managed supply chain operations in Pan-European transport management and warehousing for various industries, such as pharmaceuticals, chemicals, industrial, and FMCG companies.
+Cristina is an expert in running and optimizing business processes, achieving supply chain cost reductions, and improving the overall customer experience.

-Since 2003, Cristina has developed strategic account management competencies; growing from a tactical role — which entailed managing client relationships and account plans — into a strategic role which focuses on implementing client centric strategies.
+Since 2003, Cristina has developed strategic account management skills.
+She has grown from a tactical role, which entailed managing client relationships and account plans, into a strategic role that focuses on implementing client-centric strategies.

-Cristina joined PFSCM in March 2016 to strengthen PFSCM’s value added service offering through value co-creation, customer satisfaction improvement, rigorous application of company resources, and operational and structural alignment with clients’ directions and needs.
+Cristina joined PFSCM in March 2016 to enhance PFSCM’s value-added service offering through value co-creation, improving customer satisfaction, rigorously applying company resources, and aligning operations and structure with clients’ needs.

 Sign up to receive public health supply chain news from PFSCM